atoomnetmarc/RISC-V-emulator/README.md

 # Workings

 Instruction decoding is done with packed bitfield structs.
-When bits need to be untangled I used a union of 2 helper structs instead of trying to shift all the bits into the correct places.
+When bits need to be untangled, I use a union of two helper structs instead of trying to shift all the bits into the correct places.
-In a first pass the opcode of the instruction is processed in a `switch()` located in `RiscvEmulatorLoop()` and roughly split into their instruction groups (like R-Type, I-Type, etc..).
-When needed in a second nested `switch()` the instruction is decoded and the operation is executed.
+In a first pass, the opcode of the instruction is processed in a `switch()` located in `RiscvEmulatorLoop()` and roughly split into its instruction groups (like R-Type, I-Type, etc.).
+When needed, in a second nested `switch()`, the instruction is decoded and the operation is executed.

 # Your implementation